newrouge/Tools/README.md

 I came to know about this tool in [Payatu](https://payatu.com/)'s tech talk friday.
 This is advanced version of SOCKS proxy as it has a control server hosted on attacker's machine, you have to drop a agent(executable) on victim's machine and using that connect back to control server.
 This way multiple different hosts/subnet which can't communicate with each other becomes rechable from attacker's machine.

 It can be really helpful while dealing with more than 2 or 3 different hosts.
-Also it is more comptabile with burp suite than socks.
+Also it is more comptabile with burpsuite than socks.

 It requires setting up your interface so follow instructions on official github page.